- An email drip campaign is an automated set of emails sent based on a certain schedule or on user actions.

 “A drip campaign is critical to establishing a connection with your subscribers,” said Charlie Camisasca, owner of The eCommerce Boardroom.
 “The email inbox is an intimate place, and as a result, you can really boost lifetime customer value through email marketing.”

-If you have pertinent content, like blog posts or newsletters, drip campaigns are a great way to get that content in front of your customers.
-You can include content that explains your products, showcases your employees or answers frequently asked questions.
+If you have pertinent content like blog posts or newsletters, drip campaigns are a great way to get that content in front of your customers.
+Include content that explains your products, showcases your employees, or answers frequently asked questions.
 [Get tips on what your email marketing campaigns should include from a content perspective.]

-You may have customers who are possibly interested in purchasing from you but need more information and some lead nurturing before doing so.
-A drip campaign that is triggered, for example, by a potential customer spending significant time on a certain page of your website can nurture leads by providing the prospective customer with the information they are seeking and nudge them through the sales funnel toward a purchase.
+You may have customers who are interested in making a purchase, but need more information and some lead nurturing before doing so.
+A drip campaign that is triggered, for example, by a potential customer spending significant time on a certain page of your website can nurture leads by providing the prospective customer with the information they seek and nudging them through the sales funnel toward a purchase.

 “It’s through walking [your audience] through the whole procedure that you will be able to build trust and credibility with them,” said Sandra Matthews, marketing specialist at The Product Analyst.